hanpari/sovereign/source/02/054_treasure_chest.md

 "Why?"

-"Because of the Emperor in the mask."
+"Because of The Emperor In The Mask."

 "Never heard of that guy.
 Who is he?"